hindu-muppala/hindu-muppala/README.md

 - 👋 Hi, I’m hindu muppala.
 I'm developer.
 - 👀 I’m love pending my time in building applications.
 - 🌱 I’m currently learning machine learning and doing projects on cryptography.
-- 💞️ Ask me anything about linux,java.
+- 💞️ Java,Linux are all time my favourite but I love all code stuff.
 And I love to learn any thing in depth.

 Loves does stuff from scratch.
 # :hammer_and_pick:Tech Stacks